-There evidence that Pakistan's economic planners and managers were failing was abundant.
-Economic growth had been poor; from 1949 to 1954 GNP per capita had risen barely 1 percent, and per capita rural incomes (reflecting the livelihoods of a great majority of the population) had fallen by 3 percent.50 The arbitrary character of the plans suggested a lack of coherent goals in the planning process.
-Economists were also in short supply; in fact, a history of the discipline notes that, "at independence, there were hardly any economists in Pakistan."51 The first chief economist of the Planning Commission had actually been a chemistry teacher at Delhi University before 1947, and, out of his own interest, had obtained an MA in economics.52 whereby Harvard University's Graduate School of Public Administration would "recruit and guide a group of experts who would assist Pakistan's Planning Commission."53 It should be noted here that Pakistan was not alone in turning to American economists for help with planning; India did the same.54 The first economic advisers for Pakistan arrived in April 1954 (around the same time as the military advisers); their work was expected to be mostly completed in about eighteen months.
+The evidence that Pakistan's economic planners and managers were failing was abundant.
+Economic growth had been poor: from 1949 to 1954 GNP per capita had risen barely 1 per cent, and per capita rural incomes (reflecting the livelihoods of a great majority of the population) had fallen by 3 per cent.50 The arbitrary character of the plans suggested a lack of coherent goals in the planning process.
+Economists were also in short supply, in fact, a history of the discipline notes that, 'at independence, there were hardly any economists in Pakistan.'51 The first chief economist of the Planning Commission had actually been a chemistry teacher at the Delhi

+University before 1947, and, out of his own interest, had obtained an MA in economics.52

+The chairman of the Planning Board looked for help outside the country and found it in the United States.
+In February 1954 the Ford Foundation agreed to fund a program whereby Harvard University's Graduate School of Public Administration would 'recruit and guide a group of experts who would assist Pakistan's Planning Commission.'53 It should be noted here that Pakistan was not alone in turning to American economists for help with planning; India did the same.54 The first economic advisors for Pakistan arrived in April 1954 (around the same time as the military advisors); their work was expected to be mostly completed in about eighteen months.
 The program grew with time, however, and lasted much longer than anticipated.
 The last adviser left Pakistan in mid-1970.55